 Local governments, as defined as political subdivisions in the Emergency Services and Disaster Laws §44-146.16 “any city or county in the Commonwealth and, for the purposes of this chapter, the Town of Chincoteague, West Point, and any town of more than 5,000 population that chooses to have an emergency management program separate from that of the county in which such town is located.”

-- Local governments are limited to one shelter upgrade application per year (application can include multiple shelter locations)
+• Local governments are limited to one shelter upgrade application per year.

-- The Shelter Upgrade Fund may match any existing FEMA Hazard Mitigation Assistance grants to upgrade shelters
+• Shelter Upgrade Fund may match any existing FEMA Hazard Mitigation Assistance grants to upgrade shelters.

-- Local governments can only receive and implement one shelter upgrade grant at a time.
-Construction on any previous awards must be complete at the time of the application
+• Local governments can only receive and implement one shelter upgrade grant at a time.
+Construction on any previous awards must be complete at the time of application.

 Cost Share Requirement